livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 pwn.college{practice}
 ```

 At this point I didn't realise I could have converted my PoC straight to working assembly code as other have done (_check the writeups mentioend in the beginning!_) and I manually converted this to shellcode.
-To make my job easier I minimised the PoC code even more, replaced all the defines with their actual values.
+To make my job easier I minimised the PoC code even more and replaced all the defines with their actual values.
 I also made all the access to structure members to be offset-based (these offsets vary from one kernel version to another!) using the `offsetof` macro:
 ```c
 printf("offsetof(struct io_uring_sqe, len): %d\n", offsetof(struct io_uring_sqe, len));
 ```